Purvanshsingh/Google-Summer-of-Code-2021/README.md

 - [**Priyanshu Nayan**](https://github.com/priyanshunayan)
 - [**Samesh Lakhotia**](https://github.com/sameshl)

-I will be an active member it the organization will encourage the new comers to be the part of amazing organization.<br/>
+I will be an active member in the organization and will encourage the new comers to be the part of this growing organization.<br/>
-I would also like to thanks my GSoC collegue [**Hasan Faraz Khan**](https://github.com/farazkhanfk7) for being an amazing partner in this amazing journey.
+I would also like to thanks my GSoC colleague [**Hasan Faraz Khan**](https://github.com/farazkhanfk7) for being an amazing partner in this marvelous journey.

 ## :paperclip: Contact